tprasadtp/ubuntu-post-install/docs/drafts/proposed-changes.md

       ltsonly: false
       # Save .list file as
       # Mandatory
-      # Do not inlude .list it will be added automatically
+      # Do not include .list it will be added automatically
       name: google-chrome
 ```